cloudify-examples/contributing-cloudify-ecosystem/README.md

 # Basic Guidelines for Submitting to Cloudify Examples Org

+## Naming

+"Publishing" to the Cloudify Examples website is simple.
+A repository needs its name to end in one of the three categories:
+  * -blueprint
+  * -plugin
+  * -integration

+If a repository should not be published to getcloudify examples for some reason, e.g. the current repository, which is a guide to publishing, simply do not put one of those words in the title of the repository.

 ## Documentation

 Each repo's root directory should contain a README.md with the following sections: